There are tons of social listening tools out there and it’s hard to choose the one that’s right for your company.

-Pricing: Brandwatch does not make its pricing available on its website, but according to PCMag, Brandwatch pricing starts at $1,000 USD per month.
+Pricing: Brandwatch does not make its pricing available on its website, but pricing is in range of $800 – $3,000 per month.

 BrandMentions is another social media monitoring tool that offers standard features like brand monitoring, competitor tracking, sentiment analysis, and reputation management.

 Pro: BrandMention also allows you to integrate website traffic monitoring into your analytics reports.